edgarzamora/django-maintenance-mode/README.md

 # cache configuration on the Django project.
 MAINTENANCE_MODE_CACHE = False

+# by default, the key used for cache is "maintenance_mode_state".
+You
+# can customize the key name.
+If cache not enabled this value will be
+# ignored.
+MAINTENANCE_MODE_CACHE_KEY = 'maintenance_mode_state'

+# It’s the number of seconds the value should be stored in the cache
+# By default is None (the value will be cached forever).
+# If MAINTENANCE_MODE_CACHE is false this value is ignored.
+MAINTENANCE_MODE_CACHE_TIMEOUT = None

 #list of ip-addresses that will not be affected by the maintenance-mode
 #ip-addresses will be used to compile regular expressions objects
 MAINTENANCE_MODE_IGNORE_IP_ADDRESSES = ()